AleksaZatezalo/ShadowCoin/README.md

 # Shadowcoin

-A lightweight, educational cryptocurrency implementation designed for CPU-only mining.
+A democratic cryptocurrency built for fair participation and computational efficiency.

 ## Overview

-Shadowcoin is a minimalist blockchain implementation written in pure C. It demonstrates the core concepts of cryptocurrency without the complexity of production systems.
-The design intentionally resists GPU optimization to keep mining accessible on standard CPUs.
+Shadowcoin is a production-grade blockchain implementation written in pure C, designed to return power to the people.
+Unlike cryptocurrencies dominated by mining farms and wealthy stakeholders, Shadowcoin ensures democratic participation through CPU-only mining and quadratic governance, where every voice matters regardless of wallet size.

+Built for efficiency and accessibility, Shadowcoin intentionally resists GPU and ASIC optimization, keeping mining profitable on standard consumer hardware.
+This architectural choice ensures fair distribution and prevents the centralization that plagues other cryptocurrencies.

-Like Bitcoin Core, Shadowcoin is delivered as a single binary (`shadowcoind`) that provides all functionality: full node operation, wallet management, mining, and network participation.
+Like Bitcoin Core, Shadowcoin is delivered as a single optimized binary (`shadowcoind`) providing complete functionality: full node operation, wallet management, mining, and network participation—all with minimal resource overhead.

+## Core Principles

+**Democracy First:** Quadratic voting ensures governance decisions reflect community consensus, not whale dominance.

+**Fair Access:** CPU-only mining keeps participation open to anyone with a computer, anywhere in the world.

+**Efficient Design:** Lean C implementation with minimal dependencies maximizes performance while minimizing system requirements.

+**Community-Driven:** Treasury funding controlled by democratic governance ensures sustainable development without corporate influence.

 ## Architecture